pmbittner/Studiengangskonfigurator/ReadMe.md

 (the subjects are listed in german according to the websites and tools specification):

 - Compulsory (Pflicht) (35 CP)
-   - Seminar IT‐Sicherheit (5 CP)
+   - Seminar IT-Sicherheit (5 CP)
-   - Masterarbeit IT‐Sicherheit (30 CP)
+   - Masterarbeit IT-Sicherheit (30 CP)

 - Compulsory Elective (Wahlpflicht) (35 CP)
-   - Fortgeschrittene IT‐Sicherheit (5 CP)
+   - Fortgeschrittene IT-Sicherheit (5 CP)
-   - Maschinelles Lernen in der IT‐Sicherheit (5 CP)
+   - Maschinelles Lernen in der IT-Sicherheit (5 CP)
-   - Praktikum IT‐Sicherheit (5 CP)
+   - Praktikum IT-Sicherheit (5 CP)
    - Praktikum Intelligente Systemsicherheit (5 CP)
    - Projektarbeit (15 CP)
    - Management von Informationssicherheit (5 CP)
    - Betriebssystemsicherheit (5 CP)

-If this branch is chosen, "Seminar IT‐Sicherheit" and "Masterarbeit IT‐Sicherheit" will be selected automatically, as these are mandatory.
+If this branch is chosen, "Seminar IT-Sicherheit" and "Masterarbeit IT-Sicherheit" will be selected automatically, as these are mandatory.
 Additionally, you have to choose subjects from the compulsory elective pool such that at least 35 credit points are reached.

 Thus, you can choose any subjects you are interested in or might already have attended and see if you could graduate in the branch you desire.